drewgenai/heal-sync/chainlit.md

-# Document Comparison Tool

-Welcome to Heal Sync!
-This application will help you link protocols to HEAL CDE
+# HEAL SYNC

+This system will read, extract, and present HEAL CDE information to your screen and in a downloadable crosswalk.

 ## How to use:
-1. Upload PDF file when prompted
+1. Upload your Protocol PDFs file(s) when prompted
 2. Ask questions about the document or request a comparison
 3. Download comparison results as needed

 ## Features:
-- Document analysis and question answering
+- Document analysis and Interactive interface
-- Analyze what core domain instruments are used in the uploaded protocol
+- Analyze what core domain instruments are used in the uploaded protocol(s)
-- Export of comparison results to CSV

-Upload your documents to get started!
+- Downloadloadable crosswalk